AckerlyXu/heima/articles/key-vault/key-vault-get-started.md

 ## <a id="register"></a>Register an application with Azure Active Directory
 This step would usually be done by a developer, on a separate computer.
 It is not specific to Azure Key Vault, but is included here for completeness.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] To complete the tutorial, your account, the vault, and the application that you will register in this step must all be in the same Azure directory.
+> To complete the tutorial, your account, the vault, and the application that you will register in this step must all be in the same Azure directory.

 Applications that use a key vault must authenticate by using a token from Azure Active Directory.
 To do this, the owner of the application must first register the application in their Azure Active Directory.
 At the end of registration, the application owner gets the following values: